List of former state routes in Nevada: State Route 601

 State Route 601 was a state highway in the U.S. state of Nevada, running along Main Street in Las Vegas.
 Its last section was turned over to the city in 2005.
 SR 601 ran along the full length of Main Street; both ends were at State Route 604 (Las Vegas Boulevard).

 State Route 605

 State Route 605 was a north–south state highway in the Las Vegas urban area.
 SR 605 comprised a portion of Paradise Road.
 The route was turned over to local control in 2001.
 SR 605 began at Tropicana Avenue (SR 593).
 From there, it followed Paradise Road north to its terminus at Sahara Avenue (SR 589).
 The portion of Paradise Road from Harmon Avenue (near the Hard Rock Hotel and Casino) south to Tropicana Avenue was a multi-lane one-way street southbound.

-Paradise Road is considered the main entrance to McCarran International Airport.
+Paradise Road is considered the main entrance to Harry Reid International Airport.
 The northern leg of the Las Vegas Monorail runs down the center of the road for a portion of the route and then along the eastern side to the monorail's northern terminus.
 RTC Transit Route 108 functions on this road.